Word on the street about MicroProfile

 - MicroProfile Marketing Google Forum

 - Welcome to the MicroProfile Marketing discussion!
-If you want to broadcast the MicroProfile technology around the world by simplifying messages, creating & maintaining processes that scale & brainstorm new ideas, then you’re in the right place.
+If you want to broadcast the MicroProfile technology around the world by simplifying messages, creating & maintaining processes that scale & brainstorming new ideas, then you’re in the right place.

 - MicroProfile Working Group Eclipse mailing list

 - Welcome to the Eclipse MPWG formal discussion!
-If you want to learn and participate in how the MicroProfile Steering Committee handles the working group processes such as ballots, vote, releases… then you’re in the right place.
+If you want to learn and participate in how the MicroProfile Steering Committee handles the working group processes such as ballots, votes, releases… then you’re in the right place.

 - Cloud-Native For Java Alliance, CN4J Alliance forum